Codecademy/docs/content/go/concepts/math-functions/terms/cos/cos.md

 ---
 Title: 'Cos()'
-Description: 'Returns the float64 value that represents the cosine of the given angle.'
+Description: 'Returns the cosine of the given angle.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'